tatumamckinnis/Nbody/README.md

 ## Starter Code and Using Git

-**[This document details the workflow](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.**
+**See [the details document](docs/details.md) for information on using Git, starting the project, and more details.

 ## Developing, Running, Testing Code

-You're given the outline of a class `CelestialBody` with stub or missing methods and a constructor.
+You're given the outline of a class `CelestialBody` with stub or missing methods and a missing constructor.
 You'll add code so that the class `CelestialBody.java` works as described below.
 This class represents a celestial body such as a planet or a sun.

 Finally, you will create a class `NBody.java` that drives a simulation between planets, suns, and celestial bodies interacting.
 This class will read a file of data that specifies the initial positions and masses of the bodies and then simulates their interaction over a set time period.
 The simulation will also animate the interactions between the bodies.

 There are classes provided that help you test whether your constructor, getters, and interaction methods are correct.
-Running each `TestX` class will print *PASS* or *FAIL* messages to your terminal/console.
-You should only proceed to the next step when you've passed the current test.
+Running each `TestX` class will print *PASS* or *FAIL* messages to your terminal/console window.
+You should only proceed to the next step in development and coding when you've passed the current test.
 When these tests pass, there's a good chance your code is correct, but you may uncover additional errors when you run the `NBody` simulation.

 ### `CelestialBody` Variables, Constructor, and Getter Methods